cyber-samurai33/12-Basic-Python-Programs/README.md

 # 🐍 12-Basic-Python-Programs 🐍

-☕  The code in here is made from my own creation taking the fundamental theory and applying it to make these mini programs.
+☕  The code in this directory is made from my own creation, taking the fundamental theory and applying it to make these mini programs.

 Over time I plan to enhance them by using intermediate and advanced theory to continue progressing.